Jaimilit/beyond-the-barbell/README.md

 Information is fictional and created by me and I was inspired by my own CrossFit box [CrossFit Fabriken](https://www.cf-fabriken.com/).
 This is my CrossFit box and my inspiration for this project.
 I also used [Nordic Wellness](https://nordicwellness.se) as inspiration as I belong to this gymn as well.

-Though this information is in Swedish.
+Though the information is in Swedish.

 ## Media

-My images were free to use from [Pexels](https://www.pexels.com/) and [Unsplash](https://www.unsplash.com/).
+All images were free to use from [Pexels](https://www.pexels.com/) and [Unsplash](https://www.unsplash.com/).

 ## Inspiration

-* This project was inspired by the "Boutique" and other projects from Code Institute.
+* This project was inspired by the "Boutique Ado" and other projects from Code Institute.
+* I wanted to keep the same theme for many of my project - the theme of CrossFit which I have done for many of my projects.
- * Farah Maria's Readme.md file was used as a template for writing my own Readme.md.
+* Farah Maria's Readme.md file was used as a template for writing my own Readme from project 4.
- * CrossFit Fabriken website was used as inspiration as well as Nordic Wellness.
+* CrossFit Fabriken website was used as inspiration as well as Nordic Wellness website for CrossFit boxes.